capicua4454/arb-assist/docs/getting-started/updating.md

 ## Important Notes

-- Your config.toml and license.json files are never overwritten
+- Your config.toml and license files (license_*.json) are never overwritten
+- **NEVER modify or rename your license file** - keep it exactly as provided by the arb-assist team
 - The download URL always points to the latest stable version
 - Check [Discord](https://discord.gg/ADtnjdy5m5) for update announcements